emmanuel-dev000/Sarisari/README.md

 # sarisari
- Updated version of my ecommerce webapp in internship using PHP, MySQL, and Laravel.
+Ecommerce webapp learned in internship using PHP, MySQL, and Laravel.

  Credits: